MorehouseJ09/html5_workshop/readme.md

-Jon Morehouse.me personal site
+HTML5 Tools, Technologies and Techniques Workshop
 =

-This repository will store all of the code for my personal site that I'm building in the next few weeks.
-This will serve as not only a blog, but a place to launch test websites, as well as my resume.
+Overview
+=

+This repository is a small project that I threw together to help teach non-technical business people the world of app-making, web and all of the different technologies that software engineers use on a daily basis.